hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/command-export-columns-txt.md

 ### Native Metadata Properties

 Most databases provides extra metadata for their columns.
-TXT Column Metadata ExportTXT Column Metadata ExportHotRod retrieves this extra metadata and provides them as non-standard properties with the `native.` prefix.
+HotRod retrieves this extra metadata and provides them as non-standard properties with the `native.` prefix.

 **Note**: Apache Derby users: it seems Derby does not provide native properties.
 Thus, the section for native properties may be empty.